-At the threshold to the 20th century, the whole of the Antarctic1 - i.e. the South Polar continent itself plus adjacent islands and ice-covered waters - was broadly recognized as no-man's land (terra nullius in legal terminology), with the possible exception of the South Georgia islands, which "more or less" were considered to belong to the British sphere of interest.
-Some 40 years later, most (some 85 %) of the continent had been carved up and divided among themselves by seven claimant states.
-From the very outset, the United Kingdom - on behalf of itself and its Empire (later to become the British Commonwealth) - played a leading rôle.
-Thus, in 1908 the

-United Kingdom laid claim to a sector-shaped part of the West Antarctic (the so-called "Falkland Islands Dependencies", with boundaries defined in 1917 as between 50° and 80° W.).
-In 1924 France modestly secured for itself the narrow sector between 136° and 142° E. Meanwhile and subsequently, further British annexations included in 1923 the sector between 160° E. and 150° W., which was placed under the administration of New Zealand, and in 1933 a huge chunk of East Antarctic consisting of two sectors (together covering some 40 % of the whole continent) between viz.
-45° and 136° E., and 142° E. and 160° W., which were placed under the administration of Australia.
+At the threshold to the 20th century, the whole of the Antarctic, that is, the south polar continent itself plus adjacent islands and ice-covered waters, was broadly recognized as no-man's land (terra nullius in legal terminology), with the possible exception of the South Georgia islands, which "more or less" were considered to belong to the British sphere of interest (Aagaard, 1944; Araldsen and Tenvik, 1968).
+Some fifty years later, most (some 85%) of the continent had been carved up and divided among themselves by seven claimant states.
+From the very outset, the United Kingdom, on behalf of itself and its Empire (later to become the British Commonwealth) played a leading role.
+Thus, in 1908 the United Kingdom laid claim to a sector-shaped part of the West Antarctic (the so-called "Falkland Islands Dependencies", with boundaries defined in 1917 as between 50° and 80°W).
+In 1924 France modestly secured for itself the narrow sector between 136° and 142°E. Meanwhile and subsequently, further British annexations included in 1923 the sector between 160°E and 150°W, which was placed under the administration of New Zealand, and in 1933 a huge chunk of East Antarctic consisting of two sectors (together covering some 40% of the whole continent) between 45° and 136°E, and 142°E, and 160°W, which were placed under the administration of Australia (as New Zealand and Australia at the time enjoyed the status of self-governing British Dominions, this 'outsourcing' of administrative responsibilities would primarily be seen as an expression of the internal division of labour within the British Empire).
 Norway entered the arena with the annexations in 1928 and 1931 of the tiny islands Bouvet Island and Peter I Island.
-Having received repeated assurances that the United Kingdom would not object, Norway in 1939 also annexed a sizeable stretch of the Antarctic mainland, later to be given the name Queen Maud Land (although never defined as a sector, it would eventually cover the territory between 20° W. and 45° E.).
+Having received repeated assurances that the United Kingdom would not object (Fure, 1996), Norway in 1939 also annexed a sizeable stretch of the Antarctic mainland (Barr, 2003), later to be given the name Queen Maud Land (although never defined as a sector, it would eventually cover the territory between 20°W and 45°E).
+Later in the same year (1939), Germany laid a counterclaim to a sector (the so-called "Neu-Schwabenland") which was, in its entirety, located within the territory annexed by Norway (Widerøe, 2006).
+The conflict thus created was, however, eliminated by Nazi Germany's defeat in World War 2.
+The claim for "Neu-Schwabenland" has subsequently not been raised officially from the German side (on newer German maps, however, the name "Neu-Schwabenland" is shown prominently in the interior of Queen Maud Land.
+The possible significance of this would presumably be a matter of pure speculation). .

-Up until this stage, political developments in the Antarctic - including territorial aspirations - had occurred within an overall setting characterized by obeisance and deference to the British hegemony.
+Up until this stage, political developments in the Antarctic, including territorial aspirations, had occurred within an overall setting characterized by obeisance and deference to the British hegemony.
 "Rule Britannia" and its derivation Pax Britannica were tacitly acknowledged as the key defining elements of the Antarctic political reality.
 By and large, serious political conflicts were avoided.
-However, in 1939 and 1940, Argentina and Chile entered the race for obtaining a slice of the Antarctic ice-cake, making claims in the West Antarctic to be defined as sectors between viz.
-25° and 74° W. (Argentina) and between 53° and 90° W. (Chile).
+However, in 1939 and 1940, Argentina and Chile entered the race for obtaining a slice of the Antarctic ice-cake, making claims in the West Antarctic to be defined as sectors between 25° and 74°W (Argentina) and between 53° and 90°W (Chile).

 The Argentinian and the Chilean claims both overlapped with parts of the British Falkland Islands Dependencies, as well as being mutually overlapping.
 Thus were sown the seeds of future conflicts, and more was to come.